AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-53309-incomplete-tax-application-for-customizable-options.md

 ---
-title: 'ACSD-53309: Incomplete tax application for customizable options and '[!UICONTROL Regular Price]' label'
+title: 'ACSD-53309: Incomplete tax application for customizable options and [!UICONTROL Regular Price] label'
 description: Apply the ACSD-53309 patch to fix the Adobe Commerce issue where tax is not fully applied in the '[!UICONTROL Regular Price]' label when a customizable option is selected.
 feature: Taxes, Shipping/Delivery
 role: Admin, Developer